l00sed/nvim-lua-config/README.md

 # Neovim Configs

-This [Neovim](https://github.com/neovim/neovim) configuration is written mostly Lua.
+This [Neovim](https://github.com/neovim/neovim) configuration is written mostly in Lua.
 It uses an absurd amount of plugins (~65 when written), but the load time is quick enough for my daily use.
 The configs might change week-to-week as I'm testing out new plugins or trying to optimize the existing configuration settings.

 ![neovim](https://user-images.githubusercontent.com/23065167/216802047-7b190d63-90ab-405a-8bf3-085fe5a65bf7.png)